-Meanwhile, the decisions of at least three other circuits - the First, Eighth and D.C.
-Circuits - have drawn far different lines as to what constitutes "official action" for purposes of federal anticorruption statutes.
+Finally, the decisions of at least three other circuits - the First, Eighth and D.C.
+Circuits - have drawn far different lines from the Fourth Circuit in terms of what constitutes "official action" purposes of federal anticorruption statutes.
 See United States v.
 Urciuoli, 513 F.3d 290 (1st Cir.
 2008) (drawing distinction between actions that invoke official powers and those that merely trade on the reputation and prestige of those holding public office); United States v.
 Rabbitt, 586 F.2d 1014 (8th Cir.
 1978) (drawing distinction between affording access to those who can make a decision and trying to control the ultimate outcome); Valdez v.
 United States, 475 F.3d 1319 (D.C.
 Cir.
-2007) (en banc) (drawing distinction between an informational inquiry about a matter inappropriate influence on another governmental decision maker).
+2007) (en banc) (drawing distinction between an informational inquiry about a matter and inappropriate influence on another governmental decision maker).
+Under the standards applied by these other three circuits, Gov. McDonnell could not have been convicted.
+This Court should adopt the approach followed by those three circuits and reject the approach followed by the courts below.